-- (a) We calculate the aging of customer accounts based on the monthly billing cycle for each account.
-On that basis, as of March 31, 2018 and 2017, customers include approximately 186,500 and 168,400 customers, respectively, whose accounts were over 60 days past due, approximately 16,000 and 13,300 customers, respectively, whose accounts were over 90 days past due, and approximately 12,800 and 7,900 customers, respectively, whose accounts were over 120 days past due. - (b) Customer relationships include the number of customers that receive one or more levels of service, encompassing video, Internet and voice services, without regard to which service(s) such customers receive.
+- 60 days past due, approximately 19,300 and 15,800 customers, respectively, whose accounts were over 90 days past due and approximately 13,200 and 9,000 customers, respectively, whose accounts were over 120 days past due. - (c) Customer relationships include the number of customers that receive one or more levels of service, encompassing video, Internet and voice services, without regard to which service(s) such customers receive.
 Customers who reside in residential multiple dwelling units ("MDUs") and that are billed under bulk contracts are counted based on the number of billed units within each bulk MDU.
-Total customer relationships excludes enterprise customer relationships. - (c) Monthly residential revenue per residential customer is calculated as total residential video, Internet and voice quarterly revenue divided by three divided by average residential customer relationships during the respective quarter. - ^(d) Monthly small and medium business revenue per customer is calculated as total small and medium business quarterly revenue divided by three divided by average small and medium business customer relationships during the respective quarter. - ^(e) Enterprise PSUs represent the aggregate number of fiber service offerings counting each separate service offering as an individual PSU.
+Total customer relationships excludes enterprise customer relationships. - (d) Monthly residential revenue per residential customer is calculated as total residential video, Internet and voice quarterly revenue divided by three divided by average residential customer relationships during the respective quarter. - (e) Monthly small and medium business revenue per customer is calculated as total small and medium business quarterly revenue divided by three divided by average small and medium business customer relationships during the respective quarter. - (f) Enterprise PSUs represent the aggregate number of fiber service offerings counting each separate service offering as an individual PSU.